AliothCancer/LinuxGamingTweaksAndSoftwares/README.md

 ____________________________________________________________________________________________________
 # AMDVLK or RADV

+INFO

-*radv is able to use ACO and NGGC
+radv is able to use ACO and NGGC

 TWEAKS for radv